swirszcz-adrian/Tank-Controller/README.md

-    ├── launch                                # Contains launch file, for starting all project nodes and master node ├── msg                                   # Contains all custom messages ├── scripts                               # Contains obsolete Python scripts ├── src                                   # Current cpp files resposnble for running all the nodes as well as running tests
+    ├── launch                                # Contains launch file, for starting all project nodes and master node ├── msg                                   # Contains all custom messages ├── scripts                               # Contains obsolete Python scripts ├── src                                   # Current cpp files responsible for running all the nodes as well as running tests
     │ └── tank_controller                     # Contains source files for library used for communication with IMU └── srv                                   # Contains all custom services